Creative Guidance, Professional Mentoring

-D.A. in Music: Collaborative Piano Emphasis
+D.A. in Music: Collaborative Piano Concentration

 The D.A. in collaborative piano requires a total of 67 to 71 credits.
 It includes coursework in music pedagogy, music theory, history and research, with a high degree of flexibility to focus your studies on your own interests.
 The program includes a supervised practicum in college teaching and culminates in a dissertation and recitals.

 Take the next step!
 Explore courses, contact information and admission requirements.

 Alumni from the School of Music’s Doctor of Arts program hold faculty appointments at institutions across the country.
 You’ll approach hiring committees with a credential that commands respect, from an institution with a proven track record.
 In addition, you’ll be highly qualified for career opportunities in performance and other music-related fields.

 Consider UNC’s D.A. in Collaborative Piano if you want to:

 - Raise your performing technique to elite standards

 - Pursue original scholarship and research